usody/usody.github.io/_legal_pages/cookies-policy.markdown

 #### Functional cookies
 These are those that allow the user to access the service with some predefined general characteristics based on a series of criteria in the user's terminal, such as the language, the type of browser through which the service is accessed, the regional configuration from where the service is accessed, etc.
 They are cookies that help the user to have a better browsing experience on the site.
 An example of the use of this type of cookies are those used to store the data of the last search for a product to auto-fill the search engine, country, city of preference and last products consulted by the user.
-The cookies used by PANGEA are:
+The cookies used by USODY are:
-- viewed_cookie_policy pangea.org
+- viewed_cookie_policy usody.com
 Notifies that the cookie policy has been accepted.
-Duration of 10 months. cookielawinfo-checkbox-necessarypangea.org
+Duration of 10 months. cookielawinfo-checkbox-necessaryusody.com
 Notifies that we have accepted the cookies policy.
 Duration of 10 months.
-GDPR Cookie Consent plugin WP CookieLawInfoConsentpangea.org
+GDPR Cookie Consent plugin WP CookieLawInfoConsentusody.com
 Notifies that we have accepted the cookie policy.
 Duration of 10 months.
 GDPR Cookie Consent plugin WP
 pll_language ca Nature Bliss theme. from WP, language selection.
 Duration of 1 year.